 “It was a very small minority who misbehaved.
 What I love about the CISI is that it has 750 volunteers giving their time for free to help the sector solve its own problems.
 That is very powerful.
-As the chairman, I was constantly learning about people’s behaviour and being surprised at how fundamentally good people are.
+As the chair, I was constantly learning about people’s behaviour and being surprised at how fundamentally good people are.
 That is encouraging.
 We believe in self-help and self-determination because this institution is practitioner led and practitioner owned.”

-Sir Alan took over as chairman in September 2009, but he wasn’t new to the institute – he originally became a CISI member in 1993 and an honorary Fellow in 2006.
-He succeeded Scott Dobbie FCSI(Hon) as chairman.
+Sir Alan took over as chair in September 2009, but he wasn’t new to the institute – he originally became a CISI member in 1993 and an honorary Fellow in 2006.
+He succeeded Scott Dobbie FCSI(Hon) as chair.
 He says he “managed to reap the harvest of Scott and his team’s hard work” when the CISI was awarded a royal charter in October 2009, which was a turning point for the institute.
 “It was a huge achievement for the CISI.
 Back then, the institute was a relatively small operation, and the royal charter set it off on its international journey, building its status.”